NFL Free Agency Tracker: Washington Commanders Rumors and News

 The NFL’s legal tampering period is over, and the new league year start yesterday at 4pm.
-The Washington Commanders have added 15 new players to the team and lost seven free agents to other teams.
+The Washington Commanders have added 16 new players to the team and lost eight free agents to other teams.
+They also re-signed four of their own free agents.
 QB Sam Howell was traded to the Seattle Seahawks in an exchange of multiple draft picks.

 Free Agents Signed